 Popcorn lung makes the small airways in the lungs (bronchioles) become scarred and narrowed to the point where they can’t let in enough air.
 The disease causes shortness of breath, wheezing, and other symptoms similar to those of chronic obstructive pulmonary disease (COPD).

 The National Institute for Occupational Safety and Health studied the effects of diacetyl exposure at six microwave popcorn plants.
-The researchers found a between long-term exposure and lung damage.
+The researchers found a

 Popcorn lung wasn’t considered a risk to consumers of microwave popcorn.
 Yet one Colorado man reportedly developed the condition after eating two bags of microwave popcorn a day for 10 years.